 Keep reading to see why the FS6 Compression Foot Sleeve is a better alternative.

-- Intense heel pain first thing in the morning or after a long day.
+- Intense heel pain, especially first thing in the morning and after a long day.

 You generally feel the sharp pain associated with plantar fasciitis in the heel.
 It can also spread forward along the arch of the foot and back into the Achilles tendon.